-The recent rains have caused a significant increase in vegetation growth and as this dries out or cures, there is an increased risk of grass fires.
+There has been a significant increase in vegetation growth since last years wet weather.
+As this dries out or cures, there is an increased risk of grass fires.

 Grass fires can be especially dangerous because they can start easily and spread quickly, destroying homes, properties, lives and livelihoods.